-In this blog, I’ll break down 9 of the most popular RV detailing tips to be aware of.
+In this blog, I’ll break down 9 essential RV detailing tips to be aware of.

-Since you’re dealing with a rather tall vehicle, having the option of using a pressure washer can make it faster to both apply soap with a foam cannon, but you need to be careful not to apply very much pressure at all.
-That being said, it’s not essential to use one unless you need something to knock loose dirt off more effectively or are applying foam with a foam cannon.
+Tip: Since you’re dealing with a rather tall vehicle, having the option of using a pressure washer can make it faster to apply soap with a foam cannon, but you need to be careful not to apply too much pressure.

 As an RV owner, you can probably get by with a simple electric pressure washer that produces around 2,000 PSI at max.
 You’ll find gas pressure washers generally do a better job at using more water and cleaning slightly better (due to more pressure), but these 5 electric pressure washers I recommend perform really well for the price.